Frederick-S/markote/README.md

 * Quoting text

 ## Known issues
-* Background color of highlight.js are removed
+* Background color of highlight.js is removed
 * Images are displayed as block level elements

 ## License